marcusolsson/goddd/README.md

 ## Design

-The purpose of this sample is because I wanted to learn Go and to see how well it used with Domain Driven Design.
+The purpose of this sample is because I wanted to learn Go and to see how well it can be used with Domain Driven Design.
 When faced with design challenges, I will lean towards the more idiomatic one.

 ### Equality